shermage/ERA-Solutions-LLC-JavaScript-Intermediate-Assignments/Boolean.md

 Imagine you're an army sergeant and you need to keep track of whether a soldier is present or absent during roll call.
 You can use a boolean to represent their attendance status.
-If the soldier is present, you set the boolean value to true; if the soldier is absent, you set it to false.
+If the soldier is present, you set the boolean value to **true**; if the soldier is absent, you set it to **false**.

 In JavaScript, booleans work similarly.
 They allow you to represent and work with logical conditions.